jvuzzell/cloud-wookie/README.md

 # Cloud Wookiee
 ## Your Guide to Deployment Automation
 Welcome to Cloud Wookiee, the stalwart companion in your journey across the vast and sometimes tumultuous landscape of deployment automation.
-Cloud Wookiee empowers you to manage the lifecycle of your Terraform-based infrastructure with the grace of a Jedi.
+Cloud Wookiee empowers you to manage the lifecycle of your Terraform-based infrastructure with confidence and consistency.

 ### Documentation
 - [Project Overview](docs/project-overview.md)
 - [Network Diagram](docs/assets/20240226_target-network-diagram.jpg)

 ## Getting Started
-**Ensure you're standing in the heart of your project directory, where the env_config.json and .bashrc should be** as visible as the twin suns of Tatooine.
+**Ensure you're standing in the heart of your project directory, where the env_config.json and .bashrc are located**.
 This file is the map to your galaxy, guiding Cloud Wookiee on what environments to build, destroy, or test.
 ``` bash
 source .bashrc
 ```